remacs/remacs/README.md

         rustup install `cat rust-toolchain`

 2. You will need a C compiler and toolchain.
-On Linux, you can do something like `apt-get install build-essential automake`.
+On Linux, you can do something like `apt-get install build-essential automake clang`.
 On macOS, you'll need Xcode.

 3. You will need some C libraries.
 On Linux, you can install